RonaldTao/DiffTune-MPC/README.md

 If you think this toolset is helpful to your research/application, please cite:<br />
 ```
-@article{tao2024difftune,
+@article{tao2024difftuneMPC,
-  title={DiffTune-MPC: Closed-Loop Learning for Model Predictive Control},
+  title={{DiffTune-MPC}: Closed-Loop Learning for Model Predictive Control},
   author={Tao, Ran and Cheng, Sheng and Wang, Xiaofeng and Wang, Shenlong and Hovakimyan, Naira},
   journal={IEEE Robotics and Automation Letters},
   year={2024},
   publisher={IEEE}
 }
-@article{cheng2022difftune,
+@article{cheng2024difftune,
-  title={DiffTune: Auto-Tuning through Auto-Differentiation},
+  title={{DiffTune}: Auto-Tuning through Auto-Differentiation},
-  author={Cheng, Sheng and Kim, Minkyung and Song, Lin and Wu, Zhuohuan and Wang, Shenlong and Hovakimyan, Naira},
+  author={Cheng, Sheng and Kim, Minkyung and Song, Lin and Yang, Chengyu and Jin, Yiquan and Wang, Shenlong and Hovakimyan, Naira},
-  journal={arXiv preprint arXiv:2209.10021},
-  year={2022}
+  journal={accepted for publication by IEEE Transactions on Robotics, arXiv preprint arXiv:2209.10021},
+  year={2024}
 }
 ```

 ## Prerequisites

-You need to install [acados](https://docs.acados.org/index.html) on your computer for **Matlab + Simulink and Octave Interface**.
-Then, clone this repository into the ```/acados/examples``` folder under the installed acados folder.
-Make sure ```env.sh``` is included in the cloned folder.
+You need to install [acados](https://docs.acados.org/index.html) on your computer and also install the **Matlab + Simulink and Octave Interface**.
+Then, clone this repository into the ```ACADOS_DIR/examples/acados_matlab_octave``` folder, where ACADOS_DIR is the directory of acados.
+Make sure to source ```env.sh``` under ACADOS_DIR/examples/acados_matlab_octave/DiffTune-MPC before starting MATLAB.

 ## Run examples

 We offer two examples: a differential wheeled robot and a double integrator system.
 In both examples, we aim to control the system to track a desired trajectory using MPC.

+For the double integrator system, the linear dynamics and constraints are included in ```Double_Integrator_System.m```.
+The code for the application of Difftune-MPC is included in ```Double_Integrator_System_DifftuneMPC.m```.
+We use acaods to solve both the original MPC problem and the auxiliary MPC problems.
+After running the system for 20 iterations, you should be able to see a figure showing the tracking performance of the closed-loop system using the initial parameters and the learned parameters obtained by Difftune-MPC.
+$ cd ACADOS_DIR/examples/acados_matlab_octave/DiffTune-MPC
+$ source env.sh
+$ matlab

+Inside MATLAB, run
+run('Double_Integrator_System_DifftuneMPC.m');

-The system dynamics and constraints are included in ```Differential_Wheeled_Robot.m``` and ```Double_Integrator_System.m```.
-The code for application of Difftune-MPC is included in ```Differential_Wheeled_Robot_DifftuneMPC.m``` and ```Double_Integrator_System_DifftuneMPC.m```.
-For the differential wheeled robot, we inlcude a nonlinear system model with linear inequalities on the state and control input.
-We use acados to solve for the original MPC problem, and use quadprog to solve for the auxilary MPC problems (LMPC-Grad) to achieve the analytical gradients.
-For the linear double integrator system, we use acaods to solve for both the original MPC problem and the auxilary MPC problems.
-After running the example, you should be able to see two plots showing the tracking performance of the closed-loop system using the initial parameters and the learned parameters using Difftune-MPC.
+For the differential wheeled robot, the nonlinear dynamics and constraints are included in ```Differential_Wheeled_Robot.m```.
+The code for the application of Difftune-MPC is included in ```Differential_Wheeled_Robot_DifftuneMPC.m```.
+We include a nonlinear system model with linear inequalities on the state and control input.
+We use acados to solve the original MPC problem, and use quadprog to solve the auxilary MPC problems (LMPC-Grad) to compute the analytical gradients.
+After running the system for 20 iterations, you should be able to see a figure showing the tracking performance of the closed-loop system using the initial parameters and the learned parameters obtained by Difftune-MPC.
+$ cd ACADOS_DIR/examples/acados_matlab_octave/DiffTune-MPC
+$ source env.sh
+$ matlab

+Inside MATLAB, run
+run('Differential_Wheeled_Robot_DifftuneMPC.m');

 ## Issues/Questions/Suggestions
 Feel free to open up an issue if you run into trouble.